itsrupsha/Kinetic-Fitness-Monitor/README.md

 # Kinetic — Fitness & Nutrition Tracker

-A fitness tracking app I built to get better at React and TypeScript.
-It tracks your meals, workouts, and body metrics — with a custom UI I designed from scratch (no UI libraries).
+> **A full-stack fitness tracking application** built with React, TypeScript, Tailwind CSS, and Strapi.
+Track nutrition, log workouts, monitor body metrics, and visualize progress — all in a beautiful, modern interface.

 ---